June 27, 2019

 "We are thrilled to provide some much needed financial help to these important community partners," said James Ashworth, CEO/general manager of SWEC.
 "Our concern for the communities we live in is not just a feel good saying.
 The board of directors and employees of Southwest live it by taking action and giving back.
 The Sharing Success program is a great example of that."

 CoBank is a cooperative owned by their borrowers and a mission-based lender focused on agriculture and rural infrastructure businesses in rural America.
 SWEC, headquartered in Bolivar, serves more than 41,000 services throughout 11 counties in southwest Missouri.
 The very nature of a cooperative lends itself to working with one's neighbors for the common good.
 SWEC is proud to live out that principle through the Sharing Success program and give back to our communities.
-This is the forth year of the Sharing Success partnership between CoBank and SWEC.
+This is the fifth year of the Sharing Success partnership between CoBank and SWEC.